AlexithymiaStudios/alexi-slots/technical-requirements.md

 # Technical Requirements

 ## MVP

-- Three separate pages: home/game page, stats page, and options page
-- Persistent data throughout

 - Create an options page that asks the user for their name and saves it so localLocal
-- Display the user name on each page.
+- Display the user name on the home page.
 - Have a stats page that displays total wins vs rounds played.
-- Have a pie chart that displays wins vs rounds
+- Have a pie chart that displays wins vs rounds for each user.
 - Track wins vs rounds in our data model
 - GAME PLAY: have three randomized and repeatable images show up on the game play screen.
 If all three images match, the user wins that round.
 To play another round, click a play button.
 - Have 5+ emoji images as possible displays in the slot machine.